tystan/textwrang/README.md

 Textwrangler not only allows you to run AppleScripts with user customisable key-strokes, but it has its own Scripting Dictionary that allows AppleScripts to interact with TextWrangler (and other applications).
 These AppleScripts allow you to perform otherwise repetitive or time consuming task while working in TextWrangler.

 #### Example
-As an example, the below AppleScript simply sends the selected text in TextWrangler (or line if no text is selected) to `terminal`.
+As an example, the below AppleScript simply sends the selected text in TextWrangler (or line if no text is selected) to `Terminal`.
 ```AppleScript
 tell application "TextWrangler"
     set the_selection to (selection of front window as string)